U.S. 'rushed to judgment' against SAC's Martoma, lawyer tells jury

-NEW YORK (Reuters) - Prosecutors “rushed to judgment” in charging former SAC Capital Advisors portfolio manager Mathew Martoma with insider trading, his lawyer told jurors on Friday.
+NEW YORK, Jan 10 (Reuters) - Prosecutors “rushed to judgment” in charging former SAC Capital Advisors portfolio manager Mathew Martoma with insider trading, his lawyer told jurors on Friday.

 Richard Strassberg, Martoma’s attorney, argued there were “many, many independent reasons” for the hedge fund to have made the trades at the heart of the case.